spidermonkey2024/Math_Utilities-/README.md

 Three useful naths utility functions are added.

-The square.cpp utility computes the square root of a nonnegative function; the gcd cpp utility finds the greatest common divisior between two integers;
+The square_root.cpp utility computes the square root of a nonnegative function; the gcd cpp utility finds the greatest common divisior between two integers;
 the power.cpp utility raises a non-zero integer